(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 I'll discuss what makes a quality RV.

-Lastly, I'll inform you where you can go to educate yourself on how to identify top RV brands, and which RV brands to avoid.
+Lastly, I'll inform you where you can educate yourself on how to identify top RV brands and which RV brands to avoid.

 More importantly, I'll give you the tools to learn how to figure out who are the best RV manufacturers on your own.